nazar-art/spring-boot-security/README.md

 ### Spring security configurations

-You can see 3 branches here with different Spring Security configurations:
+You can find branches with different Spring Security configurations:

 - master -> in-memory configuration
 - jdbc_configuration -> configuration with JDBC